-Intermediary and deaf interpreters.
-The law currently provides that "intermediary interpreters" are persons, including hearing impaired persons, who assist interpreters in making accurate interpretations.
+Further, the law currently provides that "intermediary interpreters" are persons, including hearing impaired persons, who assist interpreters in making accurate interpretations.
 The bill would allow "intermediary interpreters" to also be referred to as "deaf interpreters," and would clarify that intermediary or deaf interpreters may themselves be deaf or deaf-blind persons.